In these terms and conditions, the following words have the following meanings:

 ensure that where you receive push notifications to your device, other people cannot see the transaction details that appear on your device.

-You must comply with all instructions which we may give you from time to time in relation to the operation of the Digital Banking Services, your Security Details and security arrangements in connection with the same.
-For example, we may tell you that you need to use new Security Details to access the Digital Banking Services.
+You must comply with all instructions which we may give you from time to time in relation to the operation of the Digital Banking Services, the Digital Wallet, your Security Details and security arrangements in connection with the same.
+For example, we may tell you that you need to use new Security Details to access the Digital Banking Services or the Digital Wallet.

 We are not responsible or liable to you for any disclosure of confidential information if:

 you divulge your security information or Security Details to any unconsented third party;

 any third party sees information concerning your Account or Card displayed on your screen;

 any third party observes you when entering your Security Details;

 any third party overhears any telephone call that you may make to us in connection with your Account, Card or any aspect of the Digital Banking Services or Digital Wallet;